 - Platelet-Rich Plasma (aka PRP or ACP) – This material is isolated from your own blood and contains natural healing factors, including growth factors and cytokines (chemical messengers).
 Your blood is drawn and processed in a special syringe and centrifuge to obtain the PRP.
 The PRP is then injected into the treatment site.
 Often used to promote quicker healing of injured soft tissues such as ligaments and tendons, it is also used to reduce pain in arthritic joints.
 Some studies have shown they can reduce pain in an arthritic joint for much longer than six months.
 PRP is usually given as one injection per treatment episode, but occasionally in a series of two to three.
 Insurance rarely covers PRP injections.

-- Stem Cell Therapy – Stem cells are a universal type of cell that can differentiate into (turn into) a specific type of cell.
+- Lipogems® – Fat contains a network of important reparative cells, including pericytes, which are a type of stem cell.
+Stem cells are a universal type of cell that can differentiate into (turn into) a specific type of cell.
 Mesenchymal stem cells have the capability to replicate and differentiate into muscle, bone, fat, or cartilage-producing cells.
 Additionally, these cells can produce factors (some of which are also found in PRP) that help reduce inflammation and fight cell death.
 Autologous stem cells are those that are taken from the patient being treated (not from another person, animal, or lab).
-In our clinic, we obtain autologous stem cells from the patient’s bone marrow and concentrate the stem cells into a fraction that can then be injected into a treatment area.
-The stem cells are then thought to act as factories of PRP (and other factors) and potentially differentiate into cells that regenerate needed tissues such as cartilage, tendon, muscle, or bone.
-Their effect is thought to last much longer than PRP alone.
+In our clinic, we obtain autologous stem cells primarily from the patient’s adipose tissues (fat) using the Lipogems® procedure.
+This is an in-office procedure that includes a minimally invasive fat harvesting procedure (liposuction), a gentle processing of your fat into microframgented adipose clusters, and then injection of the Lipogems® into the treatment site.
+The microfragmented fat clusters (including stem cells) are then thought to act as factories of PRP (and other factors) that promote healing of damaged tissues.
 There is much controversy about the exact mechanisms by which stem cells help various orthopedic conditions, but many studies have shown evidence of improved pain relief and improved function after stem cell therapy.
-The technique of harvesting and processing stem cells is more expensive than other treatment options and is not covered by insurance carriers.
+The technique of harvesting and processing reparative tissues and stem cells is more expensive than other treatment options and is not covered by insurance carriers.

 If you are interested in any of these treatment options for your orthopedic condition, please contact our office.
 An appointment can be made, and an estimate for the costs of the various treatments can be provided.